-People that complain about too much light from flashlights or weaponlights seem to have the same weakness in their argument as those who argue against 9mm.
+People who complain about too much light from flashlights or weaponlights seem to have the same weakness in their argument as those who argue against 9mm.
 Too much light blinds me, the reflection into the wall/mirror gets to me / 9mm doesn’t get the job done, it’s too weak.
 Want to know the solution to both arguments?
 Training and technique, because it is all about shot placement for both of those issues.

 Pretty much everyone drives and they have received minimal instruction.
 Formula One drivers are highly trained and there are not many of them.
 People using weaponlights in a tactical application without training are regular drivers trying to be Formula One.
 Training provides concepts and technique the untrained will most likely not get on their own.
 Training shows you how to maximize your equipment and gets you out of the slow lane.
 You might get to drive Dale Earnhardt Jr’s car, but that does not mean you will drive it like he does.

-There is a reason Surefire keeps pumping out newer lights with higher outputs.
+There is a reason companies keep pumping out newer lights with higher outputs.
 We want them.
 I need to be able to identify the threat as far away as possible and engage if necessary.
 I need to see what is in the hands of suspects and unknowns.
 More light provides more information.
 More information helps problem solving.
 Greater distances are potentially safer for me because it gives me time to process and react.
 If I have a light with a shallow throw on a patrol rifle, how am I taking advantage of the better range my patrol rifle provides?
 If greater distances give us more time to respond to threats and short distances require faster responses, what will greater light/throw from a weaponlight provide?
 The answer is further distance and more time, which translates to greater safety for us.